 Add interviews to a calendar

 You may have a few phone screens and on-site technical interviews ahead of you.
-It’s tough to keep all the dates in your head so use a calendar.
+Use a calender to make it easier to keep track of all the dates.

 I recommend lunch time slots if you have phone interviews and you’re still employed.
-Some companies will let you interview before or after traditional work hours.
-That’s less common.
+Less commonly, companies will let you interview before or after traditional work hours.

 Bring a notebook